 The global spread of the Coronavirus (COVID-19) and resulting declaration of a world-wide pandemic have impacted the financial services industry and banking operations in the United States (US) and world-wide.
 The financial services sector is identified as a Critical Infrastructure Sector by the Department of Homeland Security during the COVID-19 response efforts.
 How basic business operations can be conducted has undergone a rapid and dramatic change.
 At the same time continuity of business operations involves promoting safety and security of customers and employees, providing a quality customer experience, and maintaining effective delivery systems and channels of communication.
 Regulatory guidance has been issued to manage and mitigate the unprecedented impact of the COVID-19 pandemic on business operations.
 Regulatory agencies promote prudent and practical efforts to assist customers and communities during this national emergency.
-Such assistance to alleviate the financial impact on affected customers can involve modification of loan terms for existing borrowers, waiver of certain fees and charges, providing small dollar loans, and offering forbearance on mortgage loans obligations due to financial hardship.
+Such assistance to alleviate the financial impact on affected customers can involve modification of loan terms for existing borrowers, waiver of certain fees and charges, providing small dollar loans, and offering forbearance and payment deferrals on mortgage loan obligations due to financial hardship.
 Legislation enacted in March 2020 has provided the Families First Coronavirus Response Act (FFCRA) and CARES Act.
 The FFCRA which is effective through December 31, 2020, provides for a paid leave for employees (of employers with fewer than 500 employees) who must quarantine due to the coronavirus, are caring for a sick family member, or caring for a child out of school.
 It significantly expands existing protections currently available to employees who take leave to care for a sick family member.
-The CARES Act, among other matters, resulted in expansion of SBA Lending Programs; provided for a financial election to suspend GAAP principles and regulatory determinations for COVID-19 related loan modifications that would otherwise be deemed Trouble Debt Restructuring; gave the FDIC authority to establish a temporary Debt Guarantee Program for bank liabilities; delayed Current Expected Credit Losses (CECL) compliance; reduced the Community Bank Leverage Ratio to 8% to eliminate riskbased capital compliance for banks under \$10 billion; required credit furnishers that agree to deferred loan payments, forbearance on a delinquent account, or any other relief during the national emergency to report accounts as current to Credit Reporting Agencies; and defined forbearance requirements and terms for single family and multi-family loans backed by federal government agencies or government sponsored entities due to COVID-19 financial hardship.
-Of immediate and significant importance has been the rollout of the SBA PPP.
+The CARES Act, among other matters, resulted in expansion of SBA Lending Programs; provided for a financial election to suspend GAAP principles and regulatory determinations for COVID-19 related loan modifications that would otherwise be deemed Trouble Debt Restructuring; gave the FDIC authority to establish a temporary Debt Guarantee Program for bank liabilities; delayed Current Expected Credit Losses (CECL) compliance; reduced the Community Bank Leverage Ratio to 8% to eliminate risk-based capital compliance for banks under \$10 billion; required credit furnishers that agree to deferred loan payments, forbearance on a delinquent account, or any other relief during the national emergency to report accounts as current to Credit Reporting Agencies; and defined forbearance requirements and terms for single family and multi-family loans backed by federal government agencies or government sponsored entities due to COVID-19 financial hardship.
+Of immediate and significant importance has been the rollout of the SBA Paycheck Protection Program (PPP).
 The PPP authorized lending of up to \$350 billion in 100% guaranteed 7(a) loans to cover payroll costs, interest on mortgage payments, rent obligations, and utilities.
 The PPP provides a guaranteed loan for which a portion of the loan up to or equal to 8 weeks of covered payroll and specific operating expenses can be forgiven.
 The maximum loan size is capped at the lessor of 250% of the average monthly payroll costs or \$10 million.
-Further legislation and regulatory guidance may result depending on the duration of the COVID-19 spread and subsequent economic impact to customers, communities, businesses, and industry sectors.